istio/istio.io/content/docs/examples/advanced-gateways/egress-mongo/index.md

 ---
 title: Consuming External MongoDB Services
 description: Describes a simple scenario based on Istio's Bookinfo example.
-publishdate: 2018-11-02
-subtitle: Istio Egress Control Options for MongoDB traffic
-attribution: Vadim Eisenberg
-weight: 79
+weight: 46
 keywords: [traffic-management,egress,tcp,mongo]
 ---

-In the [Consuming External TCP Services](/blog/2018/egress-tcp/) blog post, I described how external services can be consumed by in-mesh Istio applications via TCP.
-In this post, I demonstrate consuming external MongoDB services.
+The [Consuming External TCP Services](/blog/2018/egress-tcp/) blog post describes how external services can be consumed by in-mesh Istio applications via TCP.
+This example demonstrates consuming external MongoDB services.
 You use the [Istio Bookinfo sample application](/docs/examples/bookinfo/), the version in which the book ratings data is persisted in a MongoDB database.
 You deploy this database outside the cluster and configure the _ratings_ microservice to use it.
 You will learn multiple options of controlling traffic to external MongoDB services and their pros and cons.

 ## Bookinfo with external ratings database